john-grando/CUNY_files/data624_HA_ch6_presentation.md

 Moving Averages (MA)
 ========================================================

-MAs are ussed to estimate trend-cycles and are simply an average value over a set time period
+MAs are used to estimate trend-cycles and are simply an average value over a set time period

 <table>
 <tr>